HKA-Strohrmann/tex2mdx/README.md

 ### Manual Windows Setup

 The ImageMagick has also be binded to your Perl installation.
-On Windows, the is an issue when ImageMagick is installed with a 64 channel bit mask, which requires a C++ compiler.
+On Windows, there is an issue when ImageMagick is installed with a 64 channel bit mask, which requires a C++ compiler.
 To work around this issue, you will have to:

 1. Ensure the following additional tasks are checked when installing the binary/exe file on Windows:

     ![install options for image magick](<docs/ImageMagick install.png>)

-2. Manually disable error message in `magick-baseconfig.h` (e.g.: `C:\Program Files\ImageMagick-7.1.2-Q16-HDRI\include\MagickCore\magick-baseconfig.h`):
+2. Manually disable the error message in `magick-baseconfig.h` (e.g.: `C:\Program Files\ImageMagick-7.1.2-Q16-HDRI\include\MagickCore\magick-baseconfig.h`):
     ```c
     #if MAGICKCORE_CHANNEL_MASK_DEPTH == 64
      #  if !defined(__cplusplus) && !defined(c_plusplus)